LAST REVIEWED May 24 2022 10 MIN READ

 Two pieces of legislation, SB1374 and HB1189, were originally introduced by Hawaii’s Senate and House of Representatives in 2019.
 The overall plan was known as Hawaii Saves Retirement Savings Program, but was more commonly referred to as “Hawaii Saves” because it was modeled after OregonSaves, the state-sponsored savings program from the State of Oregon.
 SB1374, and by extension HB1189, were defeated in the 2019 due to insufficient time provided for the House and Senate to reconcile their respective versions of the bill.

-While many details are yet to be determined, the current bill outlines the goal to establish a Hawaii retirement savings board that will implement and administer a state-facilitated payroll-deduction retirement savings program.
-As drafted, the program will establish a Roth IRA for employees, although the board may add a traditional IRA option as well.
+The current bill outlines the goal to establish a Hawaii retirement savings board that will implement and administer the program.
 The board has the ability and duty to design, establish, implement, and maintain a program that:

 Is in accordance with best practices for retirement savings vehicles;